 The Food Safety Modernization Act (FSMA) has placed a greater obligation on food and beverage distributors to safeguard their product through standardized best practices for the management of consumables.
 The Public Health Security and Bioterrorism Preparedness and Response Act of 2002 (Bioterrorism Act) also imposed reporting requirements for food processing and distribution facilities.
 These added legal responsibilities require food and beverage distributors to be able to capture precise insight into their end-to-end supply chain processes.

-Here are three of the most important regulations for food and beverage distributors and how they are addressed by SWK’s Enterprise Management Food & Beverage bundled solution, powered by Sage:
+Here are three of the most important regulations for food and beverage distributors and how they are addressed by SWK’s Sage X3 Food & Beverage bundled solution, powered by Sage:

 1. Transportation & Storage of Inventory

 As of 2016, the FSMA has given the FDA the authority to inspect and review storage locations used by food and beverage distributors.
 This has placed additional obligations on warehouse operators in this sector to maintain and demonstrate best practices in sanitation methodology and facility cleanliness.
 It also has created a responsibility for more diligent inventory management procedures to ensure product sustainability throughout the supply chain and prevent consumer harm post-distribution.